- the information identifying you that we collect;

 ACCESS BY CHILDREN OR MINORS

-Our Site is not directed to children under the age of 13.
-We do not knowingly collect any information from children under 13.
+Our Site and Services are not directed to children under the age of 16.
+We do not knowingly collect any information from children under 16.

 Where we have given you (or where you have chosen) a password which enables you to access your online account, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.